Articles by Irma Heldman

 Norwegian Jo Nesbø, a musician, songwriter and economist, is also one of Europe’s most acclaimed crime writers who, to date, has given us two thrillers that are beautifully spun and deeply evocative.
 Veteran mystery maven Irma Heldman explores the latest hit from Scandinavia.

-Irma Heldman is back on the beat, first with a rollicking, bawdy yarn depicting an infamous, turn-of-the century caper masterminded by Professor Moriarty—Sherlock Holmes’ archenemy.
+Irma Heldman dives into a rollicking, bawdy yarn depicting an infamous, turn-of-the century caper masterminded by Professor Moriarty—Sherlock Holmes’ archenemy.
 Then she matches wits with a cheeky mini-tome refuting the great detective’s solution to his most illustrious case.

 It was a year full of fine additions to the genre, but according to regular “It’s a Mystery” columnist Irma Heldman, two among them were decidedly the cream of the crop.
 One is a first and one a twenty-first!